About the association of food journalists

 A food historian by training, Raskin is a founding member of Foodways Texas and is active in the Southern Foodways Alliance.
 She has served as a regional co-director for AFJ and led the effort to update its ethics code.

 Additionally, Raskin completed two terms as co-chair of the AFJ membership committee.
-As vice-president, she's working to help make AFJ relevant to food journalists working outside of traditional newsrooms, including visual and audio journalists, and to establish the organization as a leading voice for the culinary world’s fourth estate.
+As president, she's working to help make AFJ relevant to food journalists working outside of traditional newsrooms, including visual and audio journalists, and to establish the organization as a leading voice for the culinary world’s fourth estate.
 Her top priorities include emphasizing diversity, embracing technology and advocating for the preservation of journalistic and ethical standards in the industry-at-large.

 Banner photography credit - Steve Hoffman